7seven77/ExcelMessenger/README.md

 ## Setting up

+An excel sheet without macros is provided.
+This can be used or you can make your own.

 - Create a website using the pages inside the `website` directory
   - Use the sql file to create the needed databases
     - Details about the database will need to be assigned in the `database.sql` file